Dastano/DevTracker/README.md

     2. Modify rolesToWatch to your needs
     3. Set useRoleIds to either True or False, depending on your rolesToWatch Setup.
     4. Change the Icon URL on Line 74
+    5. Modify the Channel Blocklist, to stop tracking Private channels.
     For more Details, check examples.

 ### Examples